netsky-devel/Metacognitive-Engine-AI-Consciousness-Simulation/ARCHITECTURE.md

 # Architecture: Metacognitive Engine

-> "The Dao that can be told is not the eternal Dao." - Laozi
+> "The perfect man uses his mind like a mirror - grasping nothing, refusing nothing, receiving but not storing." - Zhuangzi

 ## 1. Guiding Philosophy